Legionnaires' rebellion and Bucharest pogrom: The Bucharest pogrom

 Besides extorting the Jews for their hidden property, sadistic youth (including teenagers) took part in the torture, for their own pleasure.
 It continued for hours and even days and nights, the torturers taking turns.
 Jews were robbed of any possessions on their person, and sometimes even their clothes.
-They were made to turn over property hidden elsewhere, private or communal, and were often shot afterwards, as happened to the community's treasurer.
+They were made to turn over property hidden elsewhere, private or communal, and were often shot afterwards, as happened to the community treasurer.
 Some Jews were coerced into writing suicide notes before being killed.

 The persecutors were headed by Mircea Petrovicescu, the son of the minister of the interior who was deposed by Antonescu.
 Legionnaire women took part in the pogrom; all survivors noted their involvement in the torture, and some of the worst acts of abuse were at their hands.
 According to the witnesses, Legionnaire women stripped Jewish men and hit their genitalia.